Tristan Jarry

-Tristan Raymond Jarry (born April 29, 1995) is a Canadian professional ice hockey goaltender for the Pittsburgh Penguins of the National Hockey League (NHL).
-Jarry was selected by the Penguins in the second round (44th overall) of the 2013 NHL entry draft.
-During the 2023–24 season, Jarry scored an empty net goal against the Tampa Bay Lightning, becoming the 14th goaltender in NHL history to do so.
+Tristan Raymond Jarry (born April 29, 1995) is a Canadian professional ice hockey player who is a goaltender for the Edmonton Oilers of the National Hockey League (NHL).
+Jarry was selected by the Pittsburgh Penguins in the second round (44th overall) of the 2013 NHL entry draft, and played for the organization for parts of 10 seasons before being traded to the Oilers during the 2025–26 season.

 Playing career

 Jarry started with the Edmonton Oil Kings during the 2011–12 season, playing 14 games with a 0.894 save percentage.
 In his second season with Edmonton, Jarry played 27 games, and led all goaltenders with a 0.936 save percentage and 1.61 goals against average.
 In the 2013 CHL Top Prospects Game, Jarry stopped all 16 shots at him to be named Team Cherry's Player of the Game, and the following season he was named to the 2013–14 season WHL Eastern Conference First All-Star Team.
 In 2014, Jarry helped lead the Oil Kings in winning the 2014 Memorial Cup, making 32 saves in a 6–3 victory over the Guelph Storm in the championship game.